The Strategy Stack

 In Chapter 3, we explored how to create value: first through the Experience Stack (Utility, Delight, Lock-In, Ecosystem Value), then through Value Multipliers like data exhaust, feedback loops, and automation.

-But a hard truth lurks beneath even the most brilliant product design: value creation alone is not enough.
+But a hard truth lurks beneath even the most brilliant product design: value creation alone is not enough, you must reconcile value creation with value capture.

 To build a sustainable digital business, you must also capture that value — turning engagement, data, and network effects into actual revenue streams.
 This is where many companies stumble.
 They think of monetization as a late-stage bolt-on, typically in the form of a single pricing model: subscriptions, ads, or transaction fees.